 The Fastest Mill: Unicorn Magnum Pepper Mill

-If you value getting the maximum amount of pepper with the least effort, pick the Unicorn Magnum.
+If you value getting the maximum amount of pepper with the least effort, pick the Unicorn Magnum at Amazon.
 This beast didn't perform well at grinding pepper finely, but it was able to churn out a teaspoon with only six and a half rotations.